 - The port of Petersburg AK is visited mostly by small cruise lines vessels.
 Among the regular companies with ships stopping here in the summer are American Cruise Lines, Alaskan Dream Cruises, Fantasy Cruises, Lindblad-National Geographic.

-- In July 2017, the privately owned ship MS The World was scheduled to stop here once.
+- In July 2017, the privately owned ship MS The World booked a stop here once.

 Highlights: Little Norway, Valhalla replica Viking ship, Le Conte Glacier